Frequently Asked Questions

 What should I do if I missed the priority application deadline?

 The Berkeley School offers rolling admissions on a space-available basis.
-The priority application deadline for the 2021-22 school year is Friday, January 29.
-If that deadline is passed and you’d like to learn more about rolling admissions, please contact us at admissions@theberkeleyschool.org.
+The priority application deadline occurs every year in late January.
+If the deadline is passed and you’d like to learn more about rolling admissions, please contact us at admissions@theberkeleyschool.org.